anvilproject/anvil-portal/content/guides/content/creating-links.md

 It is possible to link directly to any outline heading on an internal page as the page headings each have an anchor.

 You can find out the link to a page heading by clicking on link icon that appears when you hover over a heading.
 After you click on the link symbol, the url to that heading will be in your browsers address bar.
-Copy the link and stip off the method and domain to make a relative url.
+Copy the link and strip off the method and domain to make a relative url.

 <figure>
 <img src="../_images/internal-link.png" alt="Link Icon"/>